EiffelWebFramework/EWF/examples/restbucksCRUD/readme.md

 Here is the convention that we are using:
 POST is used for creation and the server determines the URI of the created resource.
-If the request post is SUCCESS, the server will create the order and will response with HTTP_RESPONSE 201 CREATED, the Location header will contains the newly created order's URI if the request post is not SUCCESS, the server will response with HTTP_RESPONSE 400 BAD REQUEST, the client send a bad request or HTTP_RESPONSE 500 INTERNAL_SERVER_ERROR, when the server can deliver the request.
+If the request POST is SUCCESS, the server will create the order and will response with 201 CREATED, the Location header will contains the newly created order's URI, if the request POST is not SUCCESS, the server will response with 400 BAD REQUEST, the client send a bad request or
+500 INTERNAL_SERVER_ERROR, when the server can deliver the request.

     * Uri: http://localhost:8080/order
     * Method: POST